victorheringer/minty/README.md

 A lightweight, modular universal template engine built with Node.js and Handlebars.js.

+> **🤖 For AI Assistants**: Before working with this project, ALWAYS consult `.minty-ai-context.json` for accurate project understanding, terminology, and architectural guidance.

 ## Overview

 Minty is a simple yet powerful tool that generates static files from Handlebars templates and JSON data.
 It can process any file type - HTML, CSS, JSON, Markdown, configuration files, and more.
 It's designed to be used as a Git submodule, making it easy to integrate into any project.